-A good Risk Management Plan requires proper identification and assessment of Risks to be effective.
-A good risk plan supports a successful community event, safe and run well.
+A good Risk Management Plan requires proper identification and assessment of risks to be effective, and support a successful community event, safe and well run.

-Risks that are identified need to be relevant, feasible and related to the contextual situation of the event you are organising.
+Risks that are identified need to be relevant, feasible to address and related to the contextual situation of the event you are organising.
 Risks are not hazards.
 This is the key premise that must be remembered when completing the risk assessment.

-A Control is a current mitigation measure that you are utilising against your identified risk.
+A Control is a current mitigation measure that you are using against your identified risk.

-Risks that are rated as HIGH or EXTREME are considered out of tolerance and require additional application of controls until the risk(s) are lowered.
+Risks that are rated as HIGH or EXTREME are considered out of tolerance and require additional controls or treatments until the risk rating(s) are lowered.

+Risk Rating Table